ABOUT OUR EVENT

 - Most creative team costumes or theme-wear

-- A GRAND PRIZE of a weekend getaway for the individual bowler who raised the most money during the day!
+- A GRAND PRIZE will be awarded to the individual bowler who raised the most money during the day!

 Thanks to generous underwriting by Summit Land Development, bowling shoes and lane fees will be provided free of charge for all participants.
-The individual members of each four-person team that raises a combined total of $800 or more will also be entered into a Grand Prize drawing.
+The individual bowler who raises the most money from each of the 4 sessions will win a grand prize!

 Special Thanks to:

 At Dover Children’s Home, we provide tools and support for youth to heal from emotional trauma through community-based treatment programs that foster relationships and enable youth to create hope for the future..